DesignsbyZay/codefornewark.org/README.md

-opensavannah.org
+codefornewark.org
 =====================

-Open Savannah is a platform for civic innovation.
+Code for Newark is a platform for civic innovation.
 As an open source organization, you can fork our code including our website.
 Help us make the site better by [forking it](https://help.github.com/articles/fork-a-repo/), adding new content or features, and [submitting a pull request](https://help.github.com/articles/creating-a-pull-request/)!

 Note: This site is hosted with GitHub pages and, as such, any changes you make to the repository will immediately be reflected on opensavannah.org.